efrainc/data_structures/README.md

     A simple, direct, unweighted graph is a group of nodes without required pointeres/edges.
 Cyclic paths can exist and nodes with no pointers can exist.
 This implementation uses a dictionary to keep track of nodes as keys and edges as values in lists.
+Nodes must be hashable values.
     The following reference was used to guide our design: https://www.python.org/doc/essays/graphs/